Our Labs

 The lab aims to utilize cellulose, the most abundant biopolymer, to serve as a mechanically competent platform for bone regeneration.
 The lab has been successful in creating a mechanically competent cellulosic scaffold platform to serve as a material for bone regeneration.
 The combination of natural polymers with micro and nano-scale features enhanced the regenerative abilities of the scaffolds both in vitro and in vivo.
 Efforts are also made to deliver growth factor alternative bioactive molecules to activate certain pathways to influence bone healing.
 Current investigations aim to improve the properties of these natural polymeric materials.

 The lab focuses on the development of conducting, degradable polymers and novel structured scaffolds for the regeneration of neural tissue.
-The slow regenerative nature of nerve tissue poses particular challenges to the clinical world as nerve injuries onset by pain, trauma, and degeneration rarely heal to suitable functional conditions.
+The slow regenerative nature of nerve tissue poses particular challenges to the clinical world as nerve injuries onset by pain, trauma, and/or degeneration rarely heal to suitable functional conditions.
 The lab develops, characterizes, and tests conducting polymeric scaffolds in conjunction with electrical and chemical stimulation techniques and stem-cell strategies to enhance the rate and efficacy of nerve tissue regeneration.

 Lorenzo Laboratory